Health, Counseling and Wellbeing

 Therapists with Rice Counseling Services are considered “confidential” employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with their therapist, their information is confidential and will not be released without his or her written consent.
 The only exception to this is for students under the age of 18.

-The Student Wellbeing Office provides case management services and education to support students who have experienced wellbeing challenges that may be impacting their personal and/or academic goals and overall success at Rice.
-Wellbeing advisors connect students to university resources and procedural options to help students during their enrollment.
-If students decide to take time off to focus on their wellbeing needs, the office works with them and serves as a liaison to the medical readmission process when students are ready to return.
-Contact the office by calling 713-348-3311 (24/7) or visit http://wellbeingandcounseling.rice.edu/SWO/ .
+The Student Wellbeing Office provides case management services and supports students who have experienced wellbeing challenges that may be impacting their personal and/or academic goals and overall success at Rice.
+Wellbeing case managers connect students to university resources and procedural options to help students during their enrollment.
+When students decide to take time off to focus on their well-being needs, the office works with them and serves as a liaison to the medical readmission process when students are ready to return.
+The Student Wellbeing Office also coordinates with the Rice Counseling Center to provide mental health and wellbeing related education for the student body.
+The Student Wellbeing Office is located in the Barbara and David Gibbs Recreation and Wellness Center.
+For appointments or more information, contact the Student Wellbeing Office at 713-348-3311, firstname.lastname@example.org or at http://wellbeingandcounseling.rice.edu/ .

 General information about Title IX Support

-Privacy for wellbeing advising and Title IX Support
+Privacy for wellbeing case management and Title IX Support